GamesCrafters/GamesmanPuzzles/guides/assignments/ServerPuzzleAssignment.md

 Submit your writeup at Gradescope by the listed time.

 ## Develop
 Similar to how you implemented Hanoi, implement your ServePuzzle and follow the tutorial steps.
+You may refer to the already existing puzzles ([Hanoi](../../puzzlesolver/puzzles/hanoi.py)) for guidance.

+### Testing
 You are also responsible for implementing test sets following the format, located in `GamesmanPuzzles/tests/puzzles/test_<your_puzzle_name here>`.
-You may refer to the already existing puzzles ([Hanoi](../../puzzlesolver/puzzles/hanoi.py)) for guidance.

 - `testHash()`
     - Tests the expected behavior of the hash function on the puzzle states.